DanielJMFrancis/LifecycleAwareTimer/README.md

 [![](https://jitpack.io/v/DanielJMFrancis/LifecycleAwareTimer.svg)](https://jitpack.io/#DanielJMFrancis/LifecycleAwareTimer)
 # LifecycleAwareTimer

-A lifecycle-aware, persistant CountDownTimer with callbacks to the current saved time.
+- A lifecycle-aware, persistant CountDownTimer with callbacks to the current saved time
-Hooks into SharedPreferences and supports creation of multiple timers by preference key.
+- Hooks into SharedPreferences and supports creation of multiple distinct timers (by key identifier)

 ## Getting Started